 Fits in with the rest, but we need to recognize that this will only continue to be more complex.
-More micro niches at increasing volumes plus increasing customization equals paradigm shift.
+More micro-niches at increasing volumes plus increasing customization equals a paradigm shift.
 No more Henry Ford and any color you want so long as it's black in this scenario.

 More demanding consumers = need for faster time to market.
 Duh.